mcandre/vcdetect/README.md

 vcdetect detects which version control software manages certain file paths.

-Assumes version control data is stored on the file system in plain fashion, rather than meta-managed by Eclipse, Visual Studio, etc.
+Assumes version control data is stored on the file system in plain, unambiguous, per-project fashion.
+This precludes the ability to detect arcane and offbeat version control software such as cvsnt, svk, and vss.

 # EXAMPLES